 Upon my introduction to chiropractic in 1976, I heard that women under chiropractic care had easier and faster births than most.
 When I became an instructor for the ICPA Diplomate program in 1999, teaching the module Perinatal Care, I wanted an explanation of what I, too, had found in practice with pregnant moms for almost 20 years.
 In those years I observed that there were three causes of neurological upset that lead to dystocia (difficult labor): physiological/ neuro-biomechanical causes, emotional causes, and technocratic/medical causes.
 I sought to discover the potential relationship between the chiropractic adjustment and the prevention of these three causes.
 Here is what I found:

 Physiological and Neuro-Biomechanical Causes: Williams Obstetrics lists three components as causes for dystocia: power (inadequate nerve function); passage (unbalanced, misaligned pelvic bones); and passenger (suboptimal baby positioning).
 Simply put, this is how the adjustment relates to these three causes:

-Power: The chiropractic adjustment reduces interference to the nervous system allowing for greater physiological function and performance.
+Power: The chiropractic adjustment reduces interference to the nervous system, allowing for greater physiological

 Emotional Causes: Fear is the greatest enemy of a mother in labor.
 Understanding the autonomic nervous system (ANS), we realize that if we can establish a state of ease and overcome sympathetic override (fight-or-flight) in pregnancy and labor, the production and effects of oxytocin are maximized.
 Chiropractic adjustments affect the ANS via the vagus nerve.
 By impacting the ANS, we are building resilience to sympathetic override and strengthening the function of the ANS’s social branch.
 Additionally, the vagus nerve is responsible for oxytocin release.
 Care up to and during birth may have a significant effect in the release of this important hormone.